 Version Date Changes made and reasons for change 1.0 21 December 2022 N/A, first version 2.0 13 April 2023 Implementation of G-BA resolution of 16 March 2023: After submission on 21 December 2022, the IQWiG and G-BA reviewed the project plan and SAP.
 Mandatory and recommended adjustments were published in the G-BA resolution of 16 March 2023.
-For details on the corresponding adjustments implemented in the project plan, please see Table 1 below.
-Further changes: Project Plan Synopsis: Specification of "Sponsor" and "Sponsor Delegate and Coordinator" by adding "of the EMCL Registry"; update of sample size estimate after recalculation Timelines and Data Reports: Adjustment of preliminary sample size estimates after recalculation Section 1.2: Modification of Table 2 (Requirements of the G-BA for the Routine Practice Data Collection in a PICO Scheme) based on the G-BA resolution published on 16 March 2023 Section 2.2: Modification of outcomes based on the G-BA resolution published on 16 March 2023; inclusion of a statement that all mandatory and most recommended adjustments required by the G-BA are implemented in the subsequent sections Sections 2.2.1-4: Deletion of row "currently collected in EMCL-R" because at start of data collection, all variables will be collected Section 2.2.3.1: Inclusion of possible phone calls to patients by IMBEI as appropriate in order to increase questionnaire response rates.
-Section 2.2.4.1-Deletion of redundant and obsolete considerations Section 2.2.4.1-S: Implementation of changes based on the G-BA resolution published on 16 March 2023 Section 2.2.4.3: Correction of the English translation of the transcript of the G-BA consultation Section 3.6: Expanded description of CAR T cell qualified vs. not qualified centers and German vs. European centers; update of the number of qualified and not qualified centers in the EMCL-R Section 5.2: Deletion of obsolete procedure regarding handing-out of patient questionnaires at t0.
-Section 5.3: Update of Table 5 (Baseline Data) regarding collection of variables at start of routine practice data collection - Section 6: Various adaptions to SAP Section 6.5: Specification of comorbidities collected in the EMCL-R (footnote to Table 7)
+For details on the corresponding adjustments implemented in the project plan and SAP, please see Table 1 below.
+Further changes: Project Plan Synopsis: Specification of "Sponsor" and "Sponsor Delegate and Coordinator" by adding "of the EMCL Registry"; update of sample size estimate after recalculation Timelines and Data Reports: Adjustment of preliminary sample size estimates after recalculation Section 1.2: Modification of Table 2 (Requirements of the G-BA for the Routine Practice Data Collection in a PICO Scheme) based on the G-BA resolution published on 16 March 2023 Section 2.2: Modification of outcomes based on the G-BA resolution published on 16 March 2023; inclusion of a statement that all mandatory and most recommended adjustments required by the G- BA are implemented in the subsequent sections Sections 2.2.1-4: Deletion of row "currently collected in EMCL-R" because at start of data collection, all variables will be collected Section 2.2.3.1: Inclusion of possible phone calls to patients by IMBEI as appropriate in order to increase questionnaire response rates.
+Sections 2.2.4: Deletion of redundant and obsolete considerations Section 2.2.4: Deletion of the English translation of the transcript of the G-BA consultation 16 March 2023 Section 3.6: Expanded description of CAR T cell qualified vs. not qualified centers and German vs. European centers; update of the number of qualified and not qualified centers in the EMCL-R Section 5.2: Deletion of obsolete procedure regarding handing-out of patient questionnaires at t0.
+Section 5.3: Update of Table 5 (Baseline Data) regarding collection of variables at start of routine Section 5.3.
+Optime of Table 5 (baseline Data) regarding conection of variables at start of routine practice data collection Section 6: Various adaptions to SAP Section 6.5: Specification of comorbidities collected in the EMCL-R (footnote to Table 7)